commfish/seak_sablefish/README.md

 12.  `YEAR/r/mark_recapture.r`: clean release and recapture data, evaluate assumptions for mark-recapture experiment, and conduct analysis and model selection for the mark-recapture analysis; mark-recapture abundance estimated using the Bayesian software `JAGS`;
 13.  `YEAR/r/scaa_dataprep.r`: compilation of catch, indices of relative and absolute abundace, age and length comps, biological data, and fishery retention probabilities for use in the SCAA model; also includes conversion tables for age-length-weight, which appears in an appendix in the 2020 assessment;
 14.  `YEAR/r/scaa.r`: run SCAA model, generate output, results, and figures for assessment; also includes prelim work to run the SCAA as a Bayesian model;
-15.  `YEAR/r/tune_comps.r`: estimate effective samples sizes for age/length comps using McAllister and Ianelli (1997) with harmonic mean; implemented for assessment in 2023;
+15.  `YEAR/r/tune_comps.r`: estimate effective samples sizes for age/length comps using McAllister and Ianelli (1997) with harmonic mean.
+After running scaa.r use this script to tune the model. implemented for assessment in 2023;
 16.  `YEAR/r/retrospective.r`: retrospective analysis to evaluate performance of SCAA model;
 17.  `YEAR/r/marking_survey_analysis.r`: sensitivity analysis of marking survey/abundance estimate on SCAA results; impact of moving to a bi- or triennial stock assessment; appeared in 2020 forecast, does not need to be rerun annually;
-18.  `YEAR/r/ypr.r`: run YPR stock assessment by partitioning mark-recapture abundance estimate into sex and age classes, estimating F50 YPR model, and calculating ABC;
+18.  `YEAR/r/ypr.r`: run YPR stock assessment by partitioning mark-recapture abundance estimate into sex and age classes, estimating F50 YPR model, and calculating ABC. *Not run since 2020*;
 19.  `YEAR/r/ageing_error_matrix.r`: old code from Kray Van Kirk (previous biometrician) that may be useful when developing an updated ageing error matrix.
 20.  `2024/r/survey_gear_experiments.r`: This code examines differences in the catch composition of longline and pot gear in experimental comparison performed in Clarence (SSEI) and Chatham (NSEI) straights in 2022 and 2023.
 The 2022 study compared slinky and conical pots during the Chatham marking survey.
 The 2023 studies in both locations compared slinky pots to longline gear in side by side sets.
 All data is stored in the 2024 year folder.